 - Endless Others

 Granted, almost all of this data has a legitimate purpose for being stored in a database, usually for your own security and verification.
 However, it already is being used in undesirable ways for most people.
 And that’s advertising (or having your information sold where you end up on lists for junk mail and spam).
-Between Facebook, Google and other huge companies, they pretty much know e-v-e-r-y-t-h-i-n-g about you.
-This results in creepily highly-targeted and specific ads just for you.
+Between Facebook, Google, and other huge companies, they pretty much know e-v-e-r-y-t-h-i-n-g about you.
+This results in creepily, highly-targeted, and specific ads just for you.

 As a Facebook user for example, you’re a consumer demographic.
-If you think Facebook “cares” about you other than the $-making machine that you are, you’re as naive as they come.
+If you think Facebook “cares” about you other than the money-making machine that you are, you’re as naive as they come.
 Facebook’s CEO himself even, admitted to calling users “dumb f*cks” for the amount of info they’re willing to blindly give up.
 That’s actually quite refreshing, you know why?
 Because that’s what most big companies think of us, only they hide that fact.
 Sad but true, that’s just business.

 I actually have to agree, a lot of Facebook users are pretty dumb.
-Back when I used to use Facebook for personal use (friends and family – I still use it for work), I would see people posting the most personal things all the time.
-Things like what they’d done with their significant others the night before, sharing personal addresses and phone numbers, intimate photos and the list goes on.
+Back when I used to use Facebook for personal use (friends and family — I still use it for work), I would see people posting the most personal things all the time.
+Things like what they’d done with their significant others the night before, sharing personal addresses and phone numbers, intimate photos, and the list goes on.
 I’m the kind of guy that tells people when they have food on their face so I would comment on these things to let them know “You know just about anyone can see this.
 Not just your immediate family and friends.”
-They were clearly “red-faced” moments because the content would always be deleted pretty much immediately.
+They were clearly “red-face” moments because the content would always be deleted pretty much immediately.

 What can actually be done with your info?

-- Identity Theft: For the purpose of cleaning out your bank accounts, destroying your credit and possibly doing any number of illegal things in your name that can come back on you.
+- Identity Theft: For the purpose of cleaning out your bank accounts, destroying your credit, and possibly doing any number of illegal things in your name that can come back on you.

-- Stalkers: For the purpose of knowing where you live, what you’re doing and who you know.
+- Stalkers: For the purpose of knowing where you live, what you’re doing, and who you know.